OpenDSA/OpenDSA/RST/en/PL/SLang2.rst

    :author: David Furcy and Tom Naps

-Defining SLang 2
+Defining SLang2
 ================

-SLang 2: An Imperative Language
+SLang2: An Imperative Language
 -------------------------------
 We will now add features to our simple language which lie outside the realm of pure functional programming.
 These features include: